Udayan Shalini Fellowship

 Scale and Impact

-Today, the fellowship is a thriving program with 37 chapters across 15 states in India, providing pathways to education, agency, and leadership for unstoppable girls.
+The Udayan Shalini Fellowship Program has completed 21 years of its path-breaking work in building agency for adolescent girls through access to higher education, generating some amazing stories of transformation and impact.
+Today, the fellowship is a thriving program with 36 chapters across 14 states in India, providing pathways to education, agency, and leadership for unstoppable girls.
 More than 16,000 fellows and alumnae, who are mostly first-generation learners, have scripted new stories for themselves while shaping the design and trajectory of USF.
+Our Shalinis (Dignified, Empowered Women) pursue fields such as engineering, Medical Studies, Chartered Accountancy, Company Secretaryship, Vocational Training, Nursing, and Computer Science.

 Alumnae Program